 '''

 / MPI sample program; NOT INTENDED TO BE EFFICIENT as a prime

-1

 finder, either in algorithm or implementation

 2

 3

+4

 MPI (Message Passing Interface) is a popular package using

-4

 the "message passing" paradigm for communicating between

-5

 processors in parallel applications; as the name implies,

-6

 processors communicate by passing messages using "send" and

-7

 "receive" functions

-8

 9

+finds and reports the number of primes less than or equal to {\tt N}

 10

-finds and reports the number of primes less than or equal to N

 11

 uses a pipeline approach: node 0 looks at all the odd numbers (i.e.

 12

 has already done filtering out of multiples of 2) and filters out

 13

+those that are multiples of 3, passing the rest to node 1; node 1

 14

-those that are multiples of 3, passing the rest to node 1; node 1

 filters out the multiples of 5, passing the rest to node 2; node 2

 15

+then removes the multiples of 7, and so on; the last node must check

 16

-then removes the multiples of 7, and so on; the last node must check

 whatever is left

 17

 18

 note that we should NOT have a node run through all numbers

 19

 20

 before passing them on to the next node, since we would then

 have no parallelism at all; on the other hand, passing on just

 21

 one number at a time isn't efficient either, due to the high

-22

-23

-overhead of sending a message if it is a network (tens of

-microseconds until the first bit reaches the wire, due to

-24

-25

-software delay); thus efficiency would be greatly improved if

-each node saved up a chunk of numbers before passing them to

-26

-the next node /

-27

-28

-#include <mpi.h> // mandatory

-29

-30

-#define PIPE_MSG 0 // type of message containing a number to be checked

-31

-32

-#define END_MSG 1 // type of message indicating no more data will be coming

-33

-int NNodes, // number of nodes in computation

-34

 '''

-6In a more refined version, X would be parceled out to the nodes, just as the rows of A are.
+&lt;sup>6In a more refined version, X would be parceled out to the nodes, just as the rows of A are.